 An emergency guardianship allows you to choose the person who will care for your child or children in case of an emergency.
 This is often a good alternative to having family members and friends make the decision for you if an emergency occurs.
 Without going to court, your emergency guardian will be able to make medical decisions, keep your children enrolled in school, and help your child with any financial issues that may arise.
 That is a very important way to help your child retain some sense of normalcy during a crisis.

 While children are very resilient, being able to keep them in their school and help them through any other issues that occur when a parent has an emergency can go a long way toward helping everyone involved get through the problem and find their way out toward the next issue they will need to face.
 When you need an emergency guardianship proxy, it’s best to work with an attorney to set it up.
 That can avoid potential problems in the event that it is needed.

 Renkin & Associates is a San Diego family law practice well-versed in the intricate details of guardianship.
-For more information, call our office at (888) 837-3564 or email us to schedule a consultation.
+For more information, call our office at 619-299-7100 or email us to schedule a case evaluation.